outscal/Battle-Tank-Project-Achievement-System/INSTRUCTIONS.md

 1. Tank Movement (WSAD keys) -> Player Tank can move around the scene in the game using keyboard input
 2. Tank Spawning (3 types of tanks) -> We have taken 3 types of Player Tank with different health and movement speed.
 Any 1 of the tank will spawn at random at the start of the game
-3. The firing of bullets (Space key) -> Player Tank will be able to fire bullets with the help of keyboard input
+3. The firing of bullets (Space/L.Ctrl key) -> Player Tank will be able to fire bullets with the help of keyboard input
 4. Using Navmesh system to create enemy AI -> Enemy Tank have 3 state behaviors such as patrolling, chasing and shooting in the game
 5. Damage System -> We have used Interfaces here for the Player & Enemy Tank to give damage and take damage
 6. Destroying the bullets -> Bullets will get destroyed after colliding with the enemy tank or any other gameObject
 7. Destroying enemy tanks -> Enemy tanks gets destroyed after their health is 0
-8. Player Die -> As
-9. Basic UI ->
+8. Basic UI -> UI containing health and other features of Player Tank is implemented

 **Things to keep in mind after forking the repository**